-Bumblebees carry up to 90% of their body weight in food.
+Bumblebees can carry up to 90% of their body weight in food.
 The level of activity and energy required to fly is so great they are only ever 40 minutes away from starvation!
 They can reach ground speeds up to 54 km per hour and are great navigators, remembering specific landmarks to help navigate back to the nest.
 Bumblebees are social insects and can live in nests of up to 400 bees.
 Each nest has a queen and will last for only one year. we have bumble bees in NZ.
 These were brought out initially from 1885 to pollinate clover for the agricultural lands.
-The native bees wasps and honey bees all having to short a proboscis to achieve that.
+The native bees wasps and honey bees all having too short a proboscis to achieve that.
 It was expensive to continue to import clover seeds.

 The generic name Bombus assigned by Pierre Latreille in 1802, is derived from the latin word for a buzzing or humming sound.

 At TeePee cider we usually import 2 new hives from a commercial grower each Spring.
 These will die out over several months but not before new Queens are made which will over winter and form new nests in tree holes or old burrows in the ground.
-These seem to fend off the ubiquitous small black ant that attack the bee houses, hence we place a 'moat around the bee house', ants don't swim!
+These seem to be able to fend off the ubiquitous small black ant that attack the bee houses, hence we place a 'moat around the bee house', ants don't swim!

 And now there are bumble bees in the area each Spring before the courier brings the new colonies.